Mathrys83/Adventure.Land/README.md

 This code is simple, but *it works*, I made sure of that.

-I only publish a new version of my Adventure.Land scripts if they ran flawlessly over several days.
+I only publish a new version of my Adventure.Land scripts after they ran flawlessly over several days.

 I try to make sure that if you use (some or all of) my code, *it works, and it's stable and reliable*.